 It is different from chlorine and is not the best choice for mineral systems, but it can be less irritating than chlorine if you have sensitive skin.

-Bromine takes longer to dissolve in hot tub water, and it can leave you feeling like it is sticking to your skin and swimwear.
+Bromine granules and bromine tablets take longer to dissolve in hot tub water, and it can leave you feeling like it is sticking to your skin and swimwear.
 If you do use bromine in your hot tub water, always make sure that you rinse off your skin and swimsuit when you get out of the hot tub.

 Oxygen is a milder solution to chlorine and bromine and is designed for use in a hot tub for those with sensitive skin.
 (And by the way, if you do have sensitive skin, you might also consider using bamboo towels.
 They are the best for people who get easily blotchy and splotchy.)